History of Throwley

 Following the Cromwells the house passed to the last Baron de Clifford, Edward Southwell, who sold to Sir Samuel Crompton in 1790, who let the property to the reputable Phillips family.
 The Estate was then the seat of the Earl of Cathcart for many years, who now hold estates in Paisley.

 Earl Cathcart had the Great Hall and most of the house demolished in 1830, taking some fabric for the Cathcart's York residence.
 The Hall fell into ruin but remained inhabited until 1877, despite the nearby Georgian farmhouse being constructed in 1823.

 Throwley Hall's former glory and significance is noted by its entry into the 1845 'Baronial Halls of England', by Samuel Carter Hall, as 'Home of the Meverells, a very ancient house of decent gentlemen of goodly living, equalling the best sort of gentlemen in the Shire'.
 The book continues: p>

 “Not surprisingly there is considerable interest in the Hall by Heritage groups and a current plea for the remains to be made safe and explorable by all those interested in this building if rich historical and architectural value”.

-The Estate is now in the hands of the Richardson family, bought by Arthur Thomas in 1947, and now in the 2nd generation, Mr & Mrs George Richardson living in the farmhouse and farming the 1000 acres of land with over 1000 head of cattle and 1100 sheep.
+The Estate is now in the hands of the Richardson family, bought by Arthur Thomas in 1947, and now in the 3rd generation, farming the 1000 acres of land with over 1000 head of cattle and 1100 sheep.